SyneRyder - who am i?

 My parents came up with the name Kohan in a search for something unique.
 My family has a history of unique names.

-Nationality of the name Kohan
+Nationality of the name

-Meaning of the name Kohan
+Meaning of the name

 While not identical to my name, Koan is a buddhist term for "a story or verse that presents basic lessons about life and the nature of the self".
 Also, there was a Zen Buddhist teacher named Kohan Kokan who lived 1776-1843.

 An anonymous writer has suggested that Kohan means "ruler" in Mandarin.
 Apparently the name of Genghis Khan in Mandarin is "Tian Ko Han", which means "universal ruler".
-I haven't found evidence to support this theory, however.
+I haven't found other evidence to support this theory, however.

-Pronunciation of the name Kohan
+Pronunciation of the name

 Famous Kohans